Tutorial | Awesome Learning to Hash Add your paper to Learning2Hash

 classes = mat['X_class']

-If you would like to skip ahead, you can run the entire code as follows:
+If you want to skip ahead, you can run the entire tutorial using this command:

 python3 hashing_tutorial.py

-This code will download the CIFAR-10 dataset, train the GRH model and evaluate the hashing performance on the CIFAR-10 image dataset.
+This will automatically download the dataset, train the GRH model, and evaluate its performance.

 Implementation (LSH)